 The majority of giving by Southeastern foundations stays within the region.

+Among all active foundations in the region, more than 85% hold assets of $5 million or less.
 While the Southeast is home to many large and prominent funders, a majority of foundations in the region are smaller in size and more locally focused.

-Previous Southern Trends Report
+Previously printed Southern Trends Report